yoyosource/YAPION/docs/examples/basics/Notation.md

 ## Array
 An Array in YAPION starts and ends with the same character as in JSON so '\[' and ']' respectively.
 An Array holds values with integers as keys.
-These values are seperated by colons and values do not need any brackets surrounding it.
+These values are seperated by commas and values do not need any brackets surrounding it.

 ### Example